jnylen/shrine-color/README.md

 Shrine Color
 =================

-Get the dominant color of an image using colorscore.
+Get the dominant color of an image using colorscore (updated version by me).
 This can be used as a background color while an image is loading or search by color.

 This is based on carrierwave-color by Sunny Ripert (sunny).